helderpinto97/SID_Toolbox/README.md

 * applying the measure estimation function with the surr parameter 1 and 2, repeated num surrogates times,
 * obtaining the percentile values and comparing them to the originally estimated measure.

+Along with the demo scripts, all the codes used in simulations to test the proposed surrogate framework (Pinto et al., 2024) are presented in the /Simulations folder.

 **References:**

 * Faes, L., Nollo, G., and Porta, A. (2011).
 Information domain approach to the investigation of cardiovascular, cardio-pulmonary, and vasculo-pulmonary causal couplings.
 Frontiers in Physiology 2 NOV. doi:10.3389/fphys.2011.00080